Dual Diagnosis Treatment Centers for Drug and Alcohol Abuse and Health Issues

 Understanding Insurance Benefits, Costs, and Reimbursements

-If you are having trouble locating an insurance covered treatment center for dual diagnosis rehabilitation near you, you don’t have to go it alone.
-Call now to get help finding a treatment center that specializes in dual diagnosis.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
+If you are having trouble locating an insurance covered treatment center near you, you don’t have to go it alone.
+Please call us free at to get help finding a treatment center that specializes in dual diagnosis recovery.
 You can start your new life today.